 About the Course:

-With these assumptions and parameters in mind, this course will explore the origins and evolution of Human Rights in the context of Western and Islamic civilizations.
+In this course, we will explore the origins and evolution of human rights in the context of Western and Islamic civilizations.
 First, students will be introduced to a list of rights derived from the Universal Declaration of Human Rights.
-Second, students will examine religious texts from the formative period of the Islamic Civilization (7th century) to see the presence or lack thereof of human rights regimes therein.
-Third, students will survey the evolution of Human Rights since Enlightenment until codification.
-Fourth, students will learn about Human Rights regimes, institutions, and mechanisms.
-Lastly, we will investigate recent cases and probe the contexts of abuse and applications of Human Rights laws.
+Second, students will examine religious texts since the formative period of the Islamic Civilization (7th century) to see the presence or lack thereof of human rights regimes therein.
+Third, students will survey the evolution of human rights since Enlightenment.
+Fourth, students will learn about human rights regimes, institutions, and mechanisms.
+Lastly, we will consider current events and recent human rights cases in order to highlight the interplay between theory and reality.

 III.
 COURSE READINGS: